MicrosoftDocs/mixed-reality/mixed-reality-docs/case-study-using-the-stabilization-plane-to-reduce-holographic-turbulence.md

 To make holograms appear as though they're actually sharing the space with you, they should render properly, without color separation.
 This is achieved, in part, by technology built-in to the HoloLens hardware which keeps holograms anchored on what we call a [stabilization plane](hologram-stability.md#stabilization-plane).

 A plane is defined by a point and a normal, but since we always want the plane to face the camera, we're really just concerned with setting the plane's point.
-We can tell the HoloLens which point to focus its processing on to keep everything anchored and stable, but how to set this focus point is app-specific, and can make or break your app depending on the content.
+We can tell HoloLens which point to focus its processing on to keep everything anchored and stable, but how to set this focus point is app-specific, and can make or break your app depending on the content.

 In a nutshell, holograms work best when the stabilization plane is properly applied, but what that actually means depends on the type of application you’re creating.
-Let’s take a look at how some of the apps currently available for the HoloLens tackle this problem.
+Let’s take a look at how some of the apps currently available for HoloLens tackle this problem.

 ## Behind the scenes